What to Do If I Owe Taxes and Can’t Pay

 Go ahead and file your return on time.
 The IRS offers several options for people who can’t pay their taxes by the due date.
 Examples are extensions of time to pay, monthly payment plans, and even programs for people in financial hardship situations.

 A tax professional can help you determine which option is best for you, and even request the payment plan for you from the IRS.
-Learn more about what to do when you can’t pay your taxes.
+Find out what unpaid taxes mean for you.

 Or, learn more about H&R Block’s Tax Audit & Notice Services.